mifunetoshiro/Seedshift/README.md

 # Seedshift
 Seedshift encrypts/decrypts your mnemonic seed words using a date shift cipher.
 It supports 12, 18 and 24 word seeds (or their numbers) from the English [BIP-39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) [wordlist](https://raw.githubusercontent.com/bitcoin/bips/master/bip-0039/english.txt) of 2048 words, which you also need to download and put in the same folder as this script.
+Additionally, to further obfuscate your encrypted seed words, also download the BIP-39 Traditional Chinese [wordlist](https://raw.githubusercontent.com/bitcoin/bips/master/bip-0039/chinese_traditional.txt) (don't worry, you don't need to know or learn Chinese), to map your English words' positions in the wordlist to the Unicode codepoints of the characters at the same positions in the Traditional Chinese wordlist.
 To run the script, you need [Python 3.x](https://www.python.org/downloads/) installed on your system.

 ## Purpose
 The purpose of this is to be able to safely write down your mnemonic seed words, not having to worry about a thief stealing your private keys, and in case something happens to you, allow your family to regain access to your wallet without needing to know a complex passphrase (TREZOR/Ledger), as all they need to know is the dates you used and the method to decrypt the words (pretty easy if it's in-family birthdays).
 Gather them around the table and do a couple of examples by hand.
 If you have a TREZOR or Ledger hardware wallet, having a complex passphrase as the "25th" word is more secure, but the more complex the passphrase is, the easier it is for your family or even you to not remember it at all (unless you wrote it down, which is a security risk in itself).
 If something were to happen to you, having a simpler passphrase (such as names or birthdates) would make it easier for your family to remember and access your wallet, and you could use both a passphrase *and* encrypt the seed words with a date shift cipher for extra security.